-Treasurer: The Vice President of Finance/Treasurer of the Authority or the authorized designee or representative as designated by the President/Chief Executive Officer.
+Treasurer: The Vice President/Chief Financial Officer of the Authority or the authorized designee or representative as designated by the President/Chief Executive Officer.

 Treasury Bill: A non-interest bearing discount security issued by the U.S. Treasury to finance the national debt.
 Most bills are issued to mature in three months, six months or one year.